nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/relationship.md

 To create a relationship, from the top-level navigation menu select **Extensibility > Data Management > Relationships**

 !!! tip
     Because relationship information can be included in the REST API and in GraphQL, when defining a relationship, you must provide a `key` that contains underscores rather than dashes (`my_relationship_key`, not `my-relationship-key`), as some features would not work optimally if dashes are included in the key.
+The `key` attribute is derived from its `label` attribute (unique for all Relationship instances).
+The key of a Relationship instance is also used as the key in the underlying relationship data dictionary.

 ## Relationship Types